Malini Subramaniam: Reactions

 The members of the Network of Women in Media, India, strongly expressed their disdain of the attack on Subramaniam.

 Joel Simon, CPJ executive director, expressed his reasoning behind honoring Subramaiam with the International Press Freedom Award.
 He recognized her for risking her life to report to society and global community the critical news events happening around her.

 Awards

 In 2016, Subramaniam won an International Press Freedom Award from the Committee to Protect Journalists.
-She won the 2017 Oxfam Novib/PEN Award for Freedom of Expression.
+She won the 2017 Oxfam Novib/PEN Award for Freedom of Expression along with imprisoned Saudi Arabian poet Ashraf Fayadh.